 What did you want to be when you grew up?

 For a long time I wanted to be an illustrator for children’s books.
 While I have a degree in graphic arts, I chose traveling over further studies and this need for freedom led me to choose a career as an online entrepreneur artist.

 Do you consider yourself an introvert, and extrovert, or somewhere in between the two?

-What are your top three Portland area restaurants?
+What are your top three Bellingham area restaurants?

 Do you have a favorite book?

 So many!
 But I’d say my favorite fiction book is The Secret Life of Bees (The only book that made me cry!), and two personal growth books that changed my life are Conversations with God by Neal D. Walsch and The Four Agreements by Don Miguel Ruiz.

 What was the last book you read?
 Did you like it?